mmcbrien3/mmcbrien.com/writing_dir/chefs_log/brioche.md

 This is now a bread making page.
 I haven't had so much enjoyment out of making a food as I have out of this.
 There was much more effort and patience required than normal, but the process and the end result were both satisfying.

-I mostlfy followed [this recipe](https://www.theflavorbender.com/brioche-bread-recipe/) but I took inspiration when stuck from [this page]() as well
+I mostly followed [this recipe](https://www.theflavorbender.com/brioche-bread-recipe/) but I took inspiration when stuck from [this page]() as well

 Rating: